KingHacker1967/Packet-Sniffer-with-python/README.md

 This project is useful for network administrators, security researchers, and anyone interested in network analysis.
 It provides a simple and flexible way to capture and analyze network traffic.

 **Note**: This project is intended for educational and research purposes.
 Please ensure you have the necessary permissions before capturing network traffic.
 Unauthorized network sniffing can be illegal and unethical.
-Always respect privacy and use responsibly.# Packet-Sniffer-with-python
+Always respect privacy and use responsibly.

+Make sure you gave correct paths for all files included in zeek script

+You can modify the zeek script by adding more protocols and rules which are compatable to your network

+## About Zeek

+Zeek, formerly known as Bro, is a powerful network analysis framework.
+It is not restricted to any particular detection approach and is highly stateful, keeping extensive application-layer state about the network it monitors.
+This makes Zeek a powerful tool for deep network analysis.

+## Learning Zeek

+If you're new to Zeek and would like to learn more about it, here are some resources that might help:

+- **Zeek Documentation**: The official [Zeek documentation](https://github.com/zeek/zeek) is a great place to start.
+It provides a comprehensive overview of Zeek's capabilities and how to use them.